 If your startup already has a graphic identity, update your Master accordingly.
 If not, this is a great opportunity to experiment with your future brand!

 I am no designer, so I'll stick to a few basic principles:

 - Pick a font that is readily available across most systems.
-Roboto is a safe choice.
-Stay away from fonts that need to be downloaded and installed.
+Go with standard stuff, stay away from fonts that need to be purchased, downloaded, installed.
 DON'T use Comic Sans MS.

 - Stick to 3 to 4 font sizes across your deck.
 A larger one for titles, a normal one for paragraphs, and a smaller one for notes and footers.

 - Same with colors: less is more.
 I usually go with a primary color (e.g. bright red), a secondary color (e.g. softer version of the same red), and a background color (e.g. plain white).
 Play around with Adobe Color if you are indecisive.

 Pro tip #1: if you use MS Powerpoint, download Deckrobot.
 It's a free plugin that automates slide design for startup pitch decks.

 Pro tip #2: at the end of your deck, create a memo slide.
 List down your fonts names, sizes as well as the color codes you've picked.
 No more forgetting and much easier for collaboration!